 What Points Panda Recommends

-Personally and generally speaking, a credit cards is better than a debit card.
+Personally, a credit card is always better than a debit card.
 Why?
 You can use credit cards in almost any purchase, whether online or in-person.
 Plus, credit cards have a lot of additional perks like monthly installments, rewards, cashback, extended warranties, and of course, extensive cardholder protection.

 Now when should you use a debit card?
 We recommend that every person gets a debit card, not for spending purposes, but to have easy access to their savings account in times of emergency or to purchase essential things.